 Average processing times are listed on the Finnish Immigration Service website.

 Applicants whose permit application is approved will receive a biometric residence permit card.
 The card is valid for up to five years and must subsequently be renewed.
-Applications for a renewed residence permit card can only be filed with the local police in Finland.
+Applications for a renewed residence permit card can only be filed with the Finnish Immigration Service in Finland.

 The residence permit card is not tied to a specific passport, but the personal information in both documents must be identical.
 In other words the residence permit card must be renewed to reflect any changes in the passport’s personal information.